Georgi-G-Angelov/shapka/README.md

 - allow host to kick players
 - leave game is broken if player has added words
 - generally fix players missing SSEs - fixed for start of game, not for switching turns, and ending game

+BUGS:
+- on last round, if you guess X words and then undo X words, game automatically ends - reason being that after the last undo, the fetch returns 400